Bing Ads

 Step 1: Create an account Log in to Bing Ads or create a new account.
 If you already have a Microsoft account (e.g. for Outlook or Xbox), you can use the same account.

-Step 2: Create the campaign At Dashboard you select "New campaign".
+Step 2: Create the campaign At Dashboard select "New campaign".
 You will then be asked what your main goal is: website visits, conversions, etc. Choose here according to your business goal.

 Step 3: Select target group and location Now it's getting geographical.
 Where is your target group?
-Only in Germany or also internationally?
+Only in Germany or internationally?
 You can specify this pretty precisely.

 Step 4: Budget and bids Set your Daily budget and decide how you want to pay for clicks.
 You can set manual bids or let Bing take control (automatic bidding).